NATURE KIDS ACTIVITY BOOK – LAKE TAHOE EDITION

 Highlights of My Journey

-• Medicine From the Mountains: Medicinal Plants of the Sierra Nevada – Botanical book illustrations
+• Medicine From the Mountains: Medicinal Plants of the Sierra Nevada – botanical book illustrations

-• Faery Medicine – A decade-long exhibit using illustrated faery stories to educate about medicinal plants and conservation
+• Faery Medicine – a decade-long exhibit using illustrated faery stories to educate about medicinal plants and conservation

-• The Art of Nature Sketching – Workshops for kids and adults who think they can't draw
+• The Art of Nature Sketching – workshops for kids and adults who think they can't draw

-• With Love, From Tahoe – My all-ages environmental stewardship book which inspired this activity book.
+• With Love, From Tahoe – my all-ages environmental stewardship book, which inspired this activity book.

-Everything I create is driven by one hope: that my work makes nature feel approachable, lovable, and worth protecting—especially for kids.
+Everything I create is driven by one hope: that my work makes nature feel approachable, lovable, and worth protecting — especially for kids.

 Common Questions:

-I'm starting with downloadable for some really good reasons—and honestly, it might be your preferred version in the long run.
+I'm starting with downloadable for some really good reasons, and honestly, it might be your preferred version in the long run.
 Here's why:

-You're in control: print only what you need, skip pages, or print multiple copies of favorite activities.
+You're in control: Print only what you need, skip pages, or print multiple copies of favorite activities.
 If you have more than one child, print extra pages.
-Choose your paper—recycled, art paper, cardstock—and bind it your way.
+Choose your paper — recycled, art paper, cardstock — and bind it your way.

 It's more affordable: $10 makes it accessible to more families without added markup.

-It's flexible: start anytime, add pages as your child grows or interests change, print one activity or the whole book.
+It's flexible: Start anytime, add pages as your child grows or interests change, print one activity or the whole book.

 If you still prefer a bound copy, a print-on-demand version is coming in the near future.

 Yes.
-Kids explore their local environment and care for the places they call home while learning about another place they may want to go someday.
+Kids can explore their local environment and care for the places they call home while learning about another place they may want to go someday.

-No. Activities are flexible in length and designed to fold into walks, errands, or quick outdoor breaks.
+No. Activities are flexible in length and designed to fold into walks, errands, or outdoor breaks.
 Think of it as a menu of invitations, not homework.

 No. The book focuses on love of place, noticing what's beautiful, and kid-sized actions that feel doable and empowering.